-One of Kaiser Permanente’s key features is that it is an “Integrated health care system” — meaning it seamlessly provides care and coverage together and provides a wide range of services under one roof, whether in a Kaiser Permanente medical office or hospital or at a contracted facility.
-But in 1945 “integrated” also held another important meaning when the health plan was opened to the public — it reflected a deep commitment to being one of the first health care providers in the United States to have racially integrated hospitals and waiting rooms, as well as an ethnically diverse workforce, including physicians and allied health professionals.
+One of Kaiser Permanente’s key features is that we are an integrated health care organization — meaning we seamlessly provide care and coverage together with a wide range of services under one roof, whether in a Kaiser Permanente medical office or hospital, or at a contracted facility.
+But in 1945, when the health plan was opened to the public, the word ‘integrated’ also held another important meaning.
+It reflected a deep commitment to being one of the first health care providers in the United States to have racially integrated hospitals and waiting rooms, as well as an ethnically diverse workforce, including physicians and allied health professionals.

-During World War II, compliance with federal law (such as the Fair Employment Practice Committee) as well as decent best practices meant that employees were treated without institutional discrimination.
+During World War II, compliance with federal laws, such as President Roosevelt’s Executive Order 8802, and adherence to best practices meant that employees were treated without discrimination.
 An estimated 20,000 African Americans, along with many Chinese Americans, Native Americans, and Hispanic Americans, worked in the Kaiser shipyards.
 Kaiser Industries took great pride in this ethnic and racial diversity, featuring stories in the shipyard newsletters.
-A caption for a photo of an elegantly attired African-American female shipyard worker launching the Liberty ship S. Hall Young boasted: “How’s this, Adolf?
+A caption for a photo of an elegantly attired African American female shipyard worker launching the Liberty Ship S. Hall Young boasted: “How’s this, Adolf?
 It’s Richmond’s answer to your efforts to split America into warring racial groups.”

-Industrial health care covered all workers, and the affordable supplemental health plan that Sidney Garfield, M.D. created for workers and their families in the Kaiser shipyards were equally open.
-In a time when the Civil Rights movement was just coalescing, racism in America was pervasive.
+Industrial health care covered all workers, and the affordable supplemental health plan that Sidney R. Garfield, MD, created for workers and their families in the Kaiser shipyards was open to all equally.
+In a time when the civil rights movement was just coalescing, racism and segregation in America was pervasive.
 Access to health care was no exception, yet the Permanente Foundation Hospitals took the high road.

-In 1946, the year after the Health Plan was opened to the public, several local policemen visited the Oakland hospital with an eye to join.
+In 1946, the year after the health plan was opened to the public, several local police officers visited the Oakland hospital with an eye to join.
 Permanente medical economist Avram Yedidia recalled the event: